Arrow-right Camera

 “We have a lot of restoration personnel ready to go to get it back on,” he said.
 “We do have 17,000 linemen that are ready to assist with restoring power immediately and I know a lot of the utilities have already restored hundreds of thousands of folks starting yesterday.”

-The system has grown since becoming Tropical Depression Four late Friday and developing into a tropical storm on Saturday.
+The system had grown since becoming Tropical Depression Four late Friday and developing into a tropical storm on Saturday.

 The NHC expects rainfall from 6 to 12 inches with some areas getting up to 18 inches across portions of Florida, and up to 30 inches across parts of the Southeast U.S. this weekend and through Thursday morning that could cause flash and urban flooding as well as some isolated river flooding.

-“This potentially historic rainfall will likely result in areas of catastrophic flooding,” Cangialosi said.
+“This potentially historic rainfall will likely result in areas of catastrophic flooding,” NHC forecasters said.

-Also on Sunday, the NHC began tracking a new system with a chance to form into the season’s next tropical depression or storm.
+The NHC also continues to track a system in the Caribbean with a chance to form into the season’s next tropical depression or storm.

 The NHC gives it a 10% chance to develop in the next two days and 30% in the next seven days.